Undistraction/coons-patch/README.md

 ### Functions that return points

-- `getSurfacePoint` Computes a point on a surface defined by four bounding curves at parameters u and v.
+- `getSurfacePoint(boundingCurves, u, v)` Computes a point on a surface defined by four bounding curves at parameters u and v.
-- `getSurfaceIntersectionPoints` Returns and array of oints on the surface where the provided rows and columns intersect.
+- `getSurfaceIntersectionPoints(boundingCurves, columns, rows)` Returns and array of oints on the surface where the provided rows and columns intersect.

 ### Functions that return curves

-- `getSurfaceCurvesU` Returns a 2D array of surface curves along U-axis based on the provided bounding curves and columns.
+- `getSurfaceCurvesU(boundingCurves, columns, rows)` Returns a 2D array of surface curves along U-axis based on the provided bounding curves and columns.
-- `getSurfaceCurvesV` Returns a 2D array of surface curves along V-axis based on the provided bounding curves and rows.
+- `getSurfaceCurvesV(boundingCurves, columns, rows)` Returns a 2D array of surface curves along V-axis based on the provided bounding curves and rows.
-- `getSurfaceCurves` Returns a two 2D arrays of surface curves, one for each axis, based on the provided bounding curves, columns and rows.
+- `getSurfaceCurves(boundingCurves, columns, rows)` Returns a two 2D arrays of surface curves, one for each axis, based on the provided bounding curves, columns and rows.

 When curves are calculated, they are calculated based on the the grid size, with a separate curve returned for each step of the column or row.
 This means that a single curve from top to bottom or left to right is made up of multiple sub-curves, running between column and row intersections.
 This ensures a much greater accuracy and allows new patches to be created for individual cells because each cell is itself surrounded by four bounding curves.